 SCHOLARSHIPS: GMAT-based merit awards

 ASSISTANTSHIPS: Limited number (tuition waiver and stipend) February 15 Application Deadline

 ACCREDITATION: Association to Advance Collegiate Schools of Business (AACSB)

-Boler School of Business holds dual AACSB accreditation (school and accounting program), placing it among only 4 percent of business schools worldwide.
+Boler College of Business holds dual AACSB accreditation (school and accounting program), placing it among only 4 percent of business schools worldwide.

 Boler MS in Accountancy Curriculum

 Our 30 credit hour program (75 if all accounting Foundation Courses are required) is designed to be completed in one year.
 The course schedule for the MS in Accountancy program (excluding the accounting Foundation Courses) is as follows:

 |First||Fall||Contemporary Topics in Accounting||3|

 |Spring||Information Systems Control and Asusrance||3|